gavdraper/gavdraper.github.io/_posts/2018-04-30-SQL-Server-Remving-Outliers-With-Math.md

    Qty < @Avg + @StdDev
 {% endhighlight %}

 As you can see SQL makes this pretty easy to do.
 This seems like a great time to throw in a cheesy quote just because...

-"With great power comes great responsibility", be very careful when filtering out outliers  as you're potentially ignoring valid data and throwing out your aggregations.
+> With great power comes great responsibility

+Be very careful when filtering out outliers  as you're potentially ignoring valid data and throwing out your aggregations.
 This technique should only be used when you have a genuine reason to ignore the outliers and are well aware of what causes them.